M0ller/Git-Guide/Git&Github.md

 [Return to Top](#git-and-github-summary)
 ## Delete a remote branch
-To delete a branch remotely (on your github repository) you write:
+To delete a branch remotely (on your GitHub repository) you write:
 ```
 git push origin --delete < branch name to be deleted >
 ```